the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 ### Spread and Rest Operators

 Let's take another approach with JavaScript's spread and rest operators.
 In order to prepare for it, we will refactor our List and Item components to the following implementation.
-Rather than passing the item as object from List to Item component, we are passing every property of the `item` object:
+Rather than passing the item as an object from List to Item component, we are passing every property of the `item` object:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~